-A hammer drill and impact drill might have similar appearances, but their performance varies.
-It’s important to use each tool, such as diamond drill bits, properly, but you’ll need to find a suitable device first.
+A hammer drill and an impact drill might have similar appearances, but their performance varies.
+It’s important to properly use each tool, such as diamond drill bits, but you’ll need to find a suitable device first.

 In this article, we are focusing on the difference between a hammer drill and an impact drill.
 So, here is what you need to know when choosing a suitable tool for the next project!

 Table of Contents

 - 3. What Is the Difference Between the Hammer Drill and an Impact Drill/Driver?

 - 4. Hammer Drill VS Impact Drill – Which Is the Best Drill for Your Project?